Specifying Run Settings

 Click Restore Global to revert to the global settings.

-To specify global Valgrind settings, select Tools > Options > Analyzer.
+To specify global Valgrind settings, select Preferences > Analyzer.

-To select the languages to debug, select the Enable C++ and Enable QML check boxes.
+To select the languages to debug, select Automatic or Enabled in Debugger Settings > C++ debugger and QML debugger.

 For more information about debugging, see Debugging.